jeswin/merge-tree/README.md

 Until you get to recursive data structures or trees.

 In the following example, let's say we want a new object with the "enabled" value of leaf node "x1/x1.1/x1.1.1/x1.1.1.2" set to false.
-Object.assign() is not useful here.
+Object.assign() will not work here because of the nesting.
 ```
 data = {
   name: "x1",